Process Safety Management (PSM)

 Status

-Learn more about our rulemaking process and terminology.
+Learn more about our rulemaking process and terminology

-In 2015, the Department of Labor & Industries (L&I) launched an effort to update the safety standards for process safety management of highly hazardous chemicals.
-A Process Safety Management Advisory Committee was established consisting of L&I staff, labor representatives, business representatives, and other community members.
 The Committee held 10 meetings between September 21, 2015 and September 6, 2017, during which the initial draft rule language was developed and discussed.
 In August 2017, L&I filed a preproposal statement of inquiry (CR-101) initiating a rulemaking.
 Eleven stakeholder meetings to discuss the draft rule language were conducted between January 24, 2018 and December 4, 2018.
-While the COVID-19 pandemic caused delays in the agency’s rulemaking process, L&I is currently increasing its efforts to propose a PSM rule and plans to file a CR-102 in Spring 2023.
+On June 21, 2023, L&I filed a proposed rulemaking (CR-102) and held public hearings in August 2023.
+Finally, on December 27, 2023, L&I filed a Permanent Rulemaking (CR-103P) and the rules are effective December 27, 2024.

-Previous Meetings
+Previous meetings

 Rulemaking drafts